sara-nl/clouddocs/UvA-20170201/partA.markdown

 >
 > When the VM has been shut down and disappeared from the list, check and refresh the _Storage / Images_ and _Templates / VMs_ tabs. *Are your `image` and `template` still there?*

-> **Note:**
->
-> Your running VMs get exclusive access to their resources whether they are doing something useful or are idle.
-Because the HPC Cloud is offered on a fair-share basis and other users may actually be needing resources that you may be holding, before you move to the next part of this workshop, please **remember to shut all your VMs down**.

 ### BONUS _food for brain_

 This section is meant to propose extra questions we thought would be nice for you to investigate.
 We invite you to do/think about them even after the workshop has finished.